- Disabilities & the Disabled

 How to make my general life easier

-I am deaf – or hard of hearing as the government over here like to call it.
+I am hard of hearing.
 A lot of the time, I’ll say nothing about it unless I see the opportunity to make life a little easier for other members of the deaf community.

 The reason for this is mainly because the response I tend to get is “I’m Sorry”.
 My response to this is why are you sorry?
-Sure, I’m deaf and it’s not nice but I’ve had a whole lifetime to adapt to my disability.
+Sure, I’m hard of hearing and it’s not nice but I’ve had a whole lifetime to adapt to my disability.
 Having people feel sorry for me as a result of my disability isn’t nice for me.

 I’ve learned how to interact in ways where my hearing loss is seldom noticed, largely thanks to my ability to lip-read what people are saying to me although I’m unable to sign at this point in time.